ChunmingZhangUW/PP_high_dim/README.md

 ============== Part 1: Readme description for Matlab codes =============================

-This is the Readme Description for Producing Figure 2 (left Panel and Right Panel) and Figure 1 (Left Panel) of the paper titled "A Computational Perspective on Projection Pursuit in High Dimensions: Feasible or Infeasible Feature Extraction" by Chunming Zhang, Jimin Ye, and Xiaomei Wang (2023, International Statistical Review, Volume 91, Issue 1, 140–161, available at https://onlinelibrary.wiley.com/doi/10.1111/insr.12517).
+This is the README description for producing Figure 2 (left panel and right panel) and Figure 1 (left panel) of the paper:

+Zhang, C.M., Ye, J.M., and Wang, X.M.
+(2023).
+A computational perspective on projection pursuit in high dimensions: feasible or infeasible feature extraction.
+International Statistical Review, 91(1), 140-161. [https://onlinelibrary.wiley.com/doi/10.1111/insr.12517]

-Inputs such as sample size $n$, data dimension $p$, and types of data distribution, used in the codes for other figures can be adjusted manually in a similar way.
+Inputs such as sample size ($n$), data dimension ($p$), and types of data distribution, used in the codes for other figures, can be adjusted manually in a similar way.

-All Matlab codes are located in the same directory.
+All MATLAB codes are located in the same directory.

-There are two methods to implement the code:
+Methods to Implement the Code

 Method 1:
-(1) Main matlab code: "BKN_Theorems_1_2i.m" (attached in Part 2).
+(1) Main MATLAB Code: "BKN_Theorems_1_2i.m" (provided in Part 2).

-(2) This main code calls other Mtlab functions (attached in Part 2) listed below:
+(2) This main code calls other MATLAB functions (provided in Part 2) listed below:

 est_pdf_from_histogram.m
 CDF_mixture_Gaussians_D_dim_func.m          mean_cov_mixture_Gaussians_D_dim.m